 “Room temperature is fine—they’re adaptable.”

 Room temperature is typically 65–72°F. Bettas are tropical.
 Below 76°F, they slow down, stop eating, and become vulnerable to disease.
 Ich and velvet—two common betta parasites—thrive when fish are temperature-stressed.
+According to the Merck Veterinary Manual, maintaining stable tropical temperatures is critical for immune function in ornamental fish.
 A submersible heater costs $15 and prevents months of illness.

 “A betta’s lifespan is the same in a bowl as in a proper tank.”